Repairs near Sherman Minton Bridge begin Monday in southern Indiana

 LOUISVILLE, Ky.
 (WDRB) — Heads up, southern Indiana drivers.

-Repairs begin Monday at the Sherman Minton Bridge over Market Street in New Albany, according to a news release from the Indiana Department of Transportation.
+Repairs begin Monday at an overpass near the Sherman Minton Bridge over Market Street in New Albany, according to a news release from the Indiana Department of Transportation.

 Exit 123 will remain open, but the far-right exit lane of Interstate 64 westbound will be closed while repairs progress, INDOT said.